© Photo by David J. Stang, some rights reserved (CC-BY-SA) · Wikimedia Commons

 Cryptomeria japonica 'Pygmaea'

-Japan and central-southern China (cultivar)
+Japan and central-southern China (species); cultivar of garden origin

 Overview